SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 This example defines another subclass of ``Vehicle``, called ``Hoverboard``.
 In its initializer, the ``Hoverboard`` class sets only its ``color`` property.
-Instead of calling ``super.init()`` explicitly, this initializer relies on implicit superclass initialization to complete the process.
+Instead of making an explicit call to ``super.init()``, this initializer relies on the implicit superclass initialization to complete the process.

 .. testcode:: initializerInheritance